 - 3.24.a Drivers' registration must take place on the day prior to the race and on the morning of the first day until 12:00. - 3.24.b IFMAR may authorize later registration as requested by Team Managers or Block Representatives.
-If a driver has not registered by midday of the first day of the event then his place can be reallocated except if such notification has been given. - 3.24.c During registration, every driver will be given an envelope which includes:
+If a driver has not registered by midday of the first day of the event, then his place can be reallocated except if such notification has been given. - 3.24.c During registration, every driver will be given an envelope which includes:

-A detailed schedule including starting times of each heat, three (3) sets of numbers for the car, (3) sets of numbers for the wing, one (1) set of numbers for the transmitter, one (1) badge each for the driver (this badge must show his passport-size photograph) and mechanic.
-The size of car numbers to be minimum 40mm high x 30mm wide with a stroke of minimum 8mm in black on a white background measuring minimum 55mm in height by minimum 40mm width.
+A detailed schedule including starting times of each heat.

+One set (1) set of three (3) starting numbers for the car (one in front) & for the wing (2 on the wind endplates), one (1) set of registration numbers for the transmitter & (1) for fuel bottle, one (1) badge each for the driver (this badge must show his passport-size photograph) and (1) mechanic.
+The size of car numbers to be minimum 40mm high x 30mm wide with a stroke of minimum 8mm in black on a white/yellow background measuring minimum 55mm in height by minimum 40mm width.
 Any other necessary information.
+Templates available on the Ifmar website.